 Beyond highlighting healthy material solutions in eight categories (Carbon-Based, Cement-Based, Ceramic, Glass, Metal, Natural, Polymer, Process), MCX provides transparency about the chemistry of materials and products, allowing designers to source and specify solutions for interiors with full knowledge of their short and long-term effects.
 This puts control and responsibility firmly back in the hands of the designer.

-Materials in the library are categorized based on their chemical composition:
+Materials in the database are categorized based on their chemical composition:

 Materials whose main constituent is carbon in the form of diamond, graphite, buckyballs, nanotubes, or carbon fiber.